Azure-Samples/azure-python-labs/9-azure-machine-learning/README.md

 If you are interested in learning more about different things you can do with Azure Machine Learning, such as deploying and serving your model on inferencing targets you can find [more documentation here](https://docs.microsoft.com/en-us/azure/machine-learning/).

-For more samples and notebooks visit the [Examples Github Page](https://github.com/Azure/azureml-examples) and the [AzureML Notebooks Repo](https://github.com/Azure/MachineLearningNotebooks/).
+For more samples and notebooks visit the [Azure Machine Learning examples repository](https://github.com/Azure/azureml-examples) and the [Azure Machine Learning example notebooks repository](https://github.com/Azure/MachineLearningNotebooks/).